 - How are nutrients so throughly removed?
 Bleach.
 That’s why some flour bags say unbleached, but it’s still just a sad excuse for flour.

 - Size matters because the smaller the flour, the faster it is for our body to digest and convert carbs into sugars.
-That’s part of why stone-milled flour is a better option over the roller or impact milled flour that’s found in the store.
+That’s part of why stone-milled flour, which can get to a small enough size for bioavailability of nutrients while not too small, is a better option over the roller or impact milled flour that’s found in the store.

-- Organic flour isn’t enriched, so if you buy organic flour it certainly should be whole wheat.
+- Organic flour isn’t enriched, so it’s empty.
+If you buy organic flour and want nutriment, buy whole wheat.

 - Fermentation, such as natural-leavening from a sourdough yeast, substantially increases bioavailable B vitamins.